+In evaluating \textbf{Texture Fidelity}, we adopt a coarse-to-fine strategy: we first assess the overall visual realism of the rendered textures, and then perform a more detailed analysis focusing on texture sharpness and richness.
+This multi-level evaluation allows us to capture both global perceptual quality and local textural details.

-{\textbf{1.Multi-view Image Quality (MV-IQ)}} evaluates the overall quality of rendered images across multiple views of a 3D shape, including aesthetic factors and the degree of alignment with real-world geometry.
-In practice, we employ a powerful image quality assessment model, LIQE \cite{liqe}, to score the multi-view images $MV$:
+{\textbf{Texture Fidelity -- Global Quality (GQ)}} assesses the overall perceptual quality of rendered textures across multiple views of a 3D shape, taking into account both aesthetic characteristics and consistency with real-world geometry.
+To quantify this, we apply LIQE \cite{liqe}, a powerful image quality assessment model, to evaluate the set of multi-view renderings $I_{MV}$:

-\textbf{2.Contour Clarity (CC)} assesses the clarity and definition of object contours and edges, determining the presence of blurring or noise in the generated 3D model.
+{\textbf{Texture Fidelity -- Contour Clarity (CC)} }assesses the clarity and definition of object contours and edges, determining the presence of blurring or noise in the generated 3D model.

-To evaluate the clarity of generated images, we propose a re-blur evaluation strategy inspired by super-resolution.
-In this approach, we apply a Gaussian blur filter to the original image $I$, producing a blurred version $ I_{\text{blur}}$.
+As shown in Fig.~\ref{fig:metric-TF} (b), to evaluate the clarity of generated objects' views, we propose a re-blur evaluation strategy inspired by super-resolution.
+In this approach, we apply a Gaussian blur filter to the original view $I$, producing a blurred version $ I_{\text{blur}}$.
 The assessment score is based on the degree of change in sharpness between \( I \) and \( I_{\text{blur}} \).
-To quantify the sharpness, we measure the variation in pixel intensity gradients across the image for \( I \) and \( I_{\text{blur}} \), which are respectively denoted as \(S\) and \ By comparing the sharpness of \( I \) and \( I_{\text{blur}} \) and normalizing this difference, we obtain a final clarity score that reflects the fidelity of the generated image:
+To quantify the sharpness, we measure the variation in pixel intensity gradients across the image for \( I \) and \( I_{\text{blur}} \), which are respectively denoted as \(S\) and \(S_{blur}\).
+By comparing the sharpness of \( I \) and \( I_{\text{blur}} \) and normalizing this difference, we obtain a final clarity score that reflects the fidelity of the generated image: